NeuralitySln/NeuralitySln.github.io/content/contact/_index.md

 ## Schedule a Meeting

 Ready to discuss how Neurality Solutions can accelerate your innovation?
-Contact us using the information above or through our partnership channels.
+Contact us at [info@neurality.solutions](mailto:info@neurality.solutions).
 We're excited to explore how we can work together to transform human-machine interaction.

 **Accelerate Human Intent - Contact Neurality Solutions Today**